AdobeDocs/aem-forms-automated-conversion-service.en/help/automated-forms-conversion-service-frequently-asked-questions.md

  **Does the service support all formats of PDF forms?
 What all languages are supported?**
  <p>The service can convert non-interactive PDF forms, XFA-based XDP and PDF forms, and AcroForms to adaptive forms.
 The service does not support scanned or filled forms.
 For other limitations, see the <a href="known-issues.md">known issues</a> article.<br /> </p>
  <p>We are regularly adding support for other source types.
-Keep the <a data-disable-query="false" href="introduction-to-automated-form-conversion-service.md">supported languages and PDF forms</a> section on your watchlist for a regular update on newly added features and capabilities.</p>
+Keep the <a href="introduction-to-automated-form-conversion-service.md">supported languages and PDF forms</a> section on your watchlist for a regular update on newly added features and capabilities.</p>